me-no-dev/ESPAsyncWebServer/docs/index.md

 ## Dependencies

+> [!WARNING]
-**WARNING** The library name was changed from `ESP Async WebServer` to `ESPAsyncWebServer` as per the Arduino Lint recommendations, but its name had to stay `ESP Async WebServer` in Arduino Registry.
+> The library name was changed from `ESP Async WebServer` to `ESPAsyncWebServer` as per the Arduino Lint recommendations, but its name had to stay `ESP Async WebServer` in Arduino Registry.

 **PlatformIO / pioarduino:**